 Style & Character

 The hotel is luxurious and stylish, think a trendier version of the classic country house retreat.
-It was very comfortable to spend time in and the little details had clearly been well thought out; boxes of tissues in both the bedroom and bathroom, USB chargers in the sockets, wellington boots you could borrow for a stroll around the grounds – these extras really elevate the experience.
+It was very comfortable to spend time in, and the little details had clearly been well thought out; boxes of tissues in both the bedroom and bathroom, USB chargers in the sockets, wellington boots you could borrow for a stroll around the grounds – these extras really elevate the experience.

 Service & Facilities

-The hotel’s location on the Bowood Estate is rather fabulous and means that as well as taking advantage of the golf course and spa on site, you also gain complimentary admittance to Bowood House and its grounds.
+The hotel’s location on the Bowood Estate is rather fabulous.
+It means that as well as taking advantage of the golf course and spa on-site, you also gain complimentary admittance to Bowood House and its grounds.
 For couples, this means a relaxed day exploring the Georgian house and its stunning gardens, perhaps dining in the restaurant there before a calm meander through the arboretum.
-But as my visit was not just as part of a couple, our trip included the amazing Adventure Playground with its massive pirate ship, speeding through the house and gardens, soft play and an adorable session in the animal barn at Tractor Ted Little Farm; not quite as peaceful as option A but so much fun for us all!
+But as my visit was not just as part of a couple, our trip included the amazing Adventure Playground with its massive pirate ship, speeding through the house and gardens, soft play, and an adorable session in the animal barn at Tractor Ted Little Farm; not quite as peaceful as option A but so much fun for us all!
 Top tip; the concierge will very happily whisk you from the hotel to Bowood House on a golf buggy; surely the best way to travel for both the young and young at heart!

 The service was excellent.
-It’s always a big test when you travel with children, particularly in luxury hotels and all the staff were exceptional with both our children and us; welcoming, helpful and friendly.
+It’s always a big test when you travel with children, particularly in luxury hotels, and all the staff were exceptional with both our children and us; welcoming, helpful, and friendly.